-My One Birthday Requirement
+My Birthday cake requirement

-Before I dive into some tips & tricks for this recipe, I owe you more on the back story behind my love for cookie cake.
-Truth is, this cookie cake obsession goes back way back to when I first discovered Wegman’s Cookie Cake as a child.
+Before I dive into some tips & tricks for this cookie cake recipe, I owe you more on the back story behind my love for cookie cake.
+Truth is, this obsession goes back way back to when I first discovered Wegman’s cookie cake as a child.

 Being born on July 6th, my birthday has pretty much always been overshadowed by July 4th celebrations.
 I’d be lying if I said it didn’t bother me when I was younger, but as time went on I made a pact with myself that I knew would always lead to a happy birthday.
-As long as I had cookie cake covered in frosting and people to share it with, that would always be the perfect birthday for me!
+As long as I had a birthday cookie cake covered in frosting and people to share it with, that would always be the perfect celebration for me!

 For this recipe, I used a 9″ Springform pan.
 You could probably get away baking in a cast-iron skillet or even using a 10″ pan and reducing the baking time by a few minutes if you don’t have a springform pan on hand.
 I really like using a springform pan for this recipe because it’s easy to remove the outside of the pan, frost the cake, and easily slice it.

 Some good vegan butter (Earth Balance or Miyoko’s are my favorites), vegan chocolate chips, organic sugar, organic brown sugar, baking powder, baking soda, all-purpose flour, ground flaxseed, almond milk, and vanilla bean paste or extract are all you need.

-I first perfected my Vegan Frosting recipe when I made these Vegan Lemon Olive Oil Cupcakes.
-I followed that recipe, but took half of my frosting and turned it a pretty purple-pink color!
-To do this, I mixed in freeze-dried dragonfruit pitaya powder to 1/3 of the frosting for a naturally died frosting!
+To make this cookie cake frosting, I used that base recipe but took half of my frosting and turned it a pretty purple-pink color!
+To decorate this cookie cake, I mixed in freeze-dried dragonfruit pitaya powder to 1/3 of the frosting for a naturally died frosting!